p4rty4nimAl/Skyrim-OST-Extractor/README.md

 * ffmpeg -> Path to the FFmpeg executable.
 * bsab -> Path to the bsab executable.
 * install_dir -> Path to your Skyrim install.

+To run, simply do `python main.py` in the folder containing this README.
+You may need to replace `python` with a path to the python executable you have installed.

 Note: This script is designed for Windows, and may not function correctly on other operating systems, even if compatibility tools are used.